 Or Play at these Online Casinos

-I think you will have guessed by now that we enjoy our trips to Vegas, even though we are an online roulette guide based that focuses on the UK.
+I think you will have guessed by now that we enjoy our trips to Las Vegas, even though we are an online roulette guide.

-You´ll find the Luxor at the southern end of the Las Vegas Strip.
-It´s next to the Mandalay Bay Casino to the south and the Excalibur to the north.
+You’ll find the Luxor at the southern end of the Las Vegas Strip.
+It’s next to the Mandalay Bay Casino to the south and the Excalibur to the north.
 They are all connected by free express and trams.
-All of the casinos are owned and run by the Mandalay Resort Group.
-Like the Bellagio, this hotel also featured in the Hangover- the smash hit movie about a bunch of guys who head to Vegas for a disastrous stag evening.
-They lose the groom.

 We found the staff to be friendly, we liked the breakfast (which is also top of our criteria list for hotels) and we got a great deal.

-The Luxor Las Vegas is owned and run by MGM Resorts.
-There are more than 2,000 slot machines and 87 table games on the casino floor – plenty of action, and of course you are on the Strip (albeit at one end of it), so it´s easy to walk along to the other casinos.
+The Luxor Las Vegas is owned by Vici Properties and managed by MGM Resorts International.
+There are more than 2,000 slot machines and 87 table games spread over 120,000-square-foot (11,000 m2) of casino floor – plenty of action in other words, and of course you are on the Strip (albeit at one end of it), so it’s easy to walk along to the other casinos.